ZeroMemoryEx/U-Boat/README.md

 ## stage 2

-* the program will Retrieves a handle to Ressources that contain our shellcodes in memory then put them in array of HGLOBAL .
+* the program will Retrieves a handle to Resources that contain our shellcodes in memory then put them in array of HGLOBAL .

 ## stage 3